Leeds Beckett University - City Campus,

 How we expect students to plan whilst on placement

 Planning is an essential part of student teacher learning whilst on placement and we expect our student teachers to develop this aspect of their practice throughout their course.
 Planning is not only an essential component of teaching, but also prominent in the Teachers’ Standards and core content framework.
-Helping with planning is a key way in which Mentors can support a student teacher: a lesson plan is a means of joint communication between Mentor and student as well as a scheme for teaching.
+Helping with planning is a key way in which school-based Mentor can support a student teacher: a lesson plan is a means of joint communication between school-based Mentor and student as well as a scheme for teaching.

 The Leeds Beckett University Approach to Student Teacher Planning